Not to fret! I don’t mean ‘hang’ literally. All is well in Kigali, this is just a humble contribution to an ongoing societal conversation.

 The city of Athens was greater when it listened to Socrates, to Plato and to Aristotle.
 If we teach young Rwandans to sing praise to the powerful and disregard the artists, the elders and the philosophers, we are then not really a society, we are then not really a nation.
 That is why we have and accept daily harangues from ‘improvised’ philosophers with little empathy.

-King Yuhi Mazimphaka was a poet, but most called him a mad man.
+Historically, great Rwandan figures had a direct relationship with the arts; King Yuhi Mazimphaka was a poet, an eccentric, but most called him a mad man.
 Most illustrious Rwandan King, Ruganzu Ndoli was a poet too.
 The lady ‘Nyirarumaga’ who hid him when he was a child and saved his life from the ‘Banyabungo’, was asked what she wanted as a reward when Ruganzu Ndoli returned as a King.
-She did not ask for a position, she did not ask for cows and riches, she replayed that she wished the King to build: ‘Ingoro y’abasizi n’abanyamateka’.
+She did not ask for a position, she did not seek cows nor riches, she replayed that she wished the King to build: ‘Ingoro y’abasizi n’abanyamateka’.
 She is the real founder of the national museum.
 People who think Rwandan generals or Rwandan politicians are more important than artists, elders and philosophers, either they do not read, or they do not have self-respect.

 It took me immense strength to share this feeling, it took me time.
 I am deeply bothered by your behaviour, Kigali.
 I cannot sit by and watch, for what you are doing is not in my name, Kigali.
 In Kinyarwanda they say, ‘Umuryango utazimuye urazima’, kandi umuco wo kwinenga niwo natojwe jye.
 Uwo gushyigikira amafuti no gukoma amashyi sinywuzi…